 One of the main chemical compounds found in cannabis, known as cannabidiol (CBD), may provide pain relief and anti-anxiety effects to consumers.
 What makes CBD extract particularly appealing is the fact that it provides medical properties without the high typically associated with using cannabis.
-A new study has now pinpointed the effective dose of CBD for safe pain relief.
+While there is still much to be learned, a new study has now pinpointed the effective dose of CBD for safe pain relief.

 Cannabis has over 100 chemical compounds, called cannabinoids, that act on certain receptors in cells and alter neurotransmitter release in the brain.
 The most famous cannabinoid, tetrahydrocannabinol (THC), is responsible for the psychoactive effects of the drug.

 Both CBD and THC have the exact same molecular structure: 21 carbon atoms, 30 hydrogen atoms, and 2 oxygen atoms.
 However, the two chemical compounds can have opposite effects on the body due to slight differences in how atoms are arranged.
-For instance, THC is known to stimulate the CB1 receptor a lot, leading to altered sensory perception, impaired motor skills, and anxiety.
+For instance, THC is known to strongly stimulate the CB1 receptor, leading to altered sensory perception, impaired motor skills, and anxiety — in other words, it’s psychoactive.
 Until recently, it was thought that CBD also stimulates CB1, but only slightly, causing conflicting effects with THC, such as relief from anxiety, stress, and hyper-excitability.
-CBD is also a nonpsychoactive compound, whereas THC produces a ‘high’.
+Simply put, CBD is a nonpsychoactive compound, whereas THC produces a ‘high’.

 Researchers at the Institute of the McGill University Health Centre (MUHC) and McGill University, Canada, wanted to find out at what dose CBD becomes effective.
 In doing so, they learned that CBD doesn’t act on CB1 cannabinoid receptors like THC but through the mechanism that binds specific receptors involved in anxiety (serotonin 5-HT1A) and pain (vanilloid TRPV1).